frederico-escudeiro/mandarei-financial-planner/README.md

 # mandarei-financial-planner
-Mandarei Financial Planner.
-A budget administrator and planner with dashboards
+Mandarei financial planner is an App for planning your next buy with visual help.